Is your dog acting up? Here are our solutions to 7 common dog behaviour problems!

 - Socialise your dog and introduce them to new and different settings

-- Use positive reinforcement to encourage good behaviour, rather than punishing bad behaviour
+- Use positive reinforcement to encourage your dog's good behaviour, rather than punishing their bad behaviour

-- Look out for negative body language such as bared teeth or ears lying flat
+- Look out for negative body language in your dog - such as having bared teeth or their ears lying flat

 6. Separation Anxiety

 A lot of new puppies were lucky enough to be brought to their forever homes during the COVID-19 isolation!
-However, it is expected that when their owners go back to work and normality their new pups are going to feel their lack of presence!
-Here is a few quick signs to recognise separation anxiety:
+However, it is expected that when their owners go back to work and normality their new dogs are going to feel their lack of presence!
+Here is a few quick signs to recognise separation anxiety in your dog: